holmatic/zx-iot-video/README.md

 When using a Sinclair ZX81 nowadays, one may look for a more handy replacement of the TV set and cassette recorder.
 Maybe even something that can be built in, and allows to exchange the ZX programs and files via wifi to your modern computer.

 Common modern LCD monitors often get in trouble with the ancient ZX81 video signal, as there is no colour carrier signal that allows the monitor to recognize PAL versus NTSC, and the synchonisation sinals are - lets say a 'bit more dynamic' than on modern devices, so nowadays' displays are offended and show blue screens whenever ZX switches to FAST mode.
-Wespi-V is ZX-aware, starts up fast, handles FAST mode gracefully, and shows the expected LOAD/SAVE-stripes.
+Wespi-V is ZX-aware, starts up quickly, handles FAST mode gracefully, and shows the expected LOAD/SAVE-stripes.

 Components needed for building the device are quite inexpensive (about 20€ in total), and required soldering skills are just classic cables and a few simple components.